codingdojo-onl-pt/WebFundamentals-ACC/LessonPlans/WF-Week1Session2/README.md

 1. Inline, Internal, VS External CSS - Which is best and which has more importance
 2. Selecting and styling an element - when to use (understanding it effects all elements)
 3. class vs id - When to use each and how to call them
-4. * Selector - good for setting something that applies to every element
+4. `*` Selector - good for setting something that applies to every element.
+Eg:
+    - "Reseting" default styling
+    - adding outline to all elements for css debugging
+5. CSS Specificity
-5. Box Model - padding, margin, border
+6. Box Model - padding, margin, border
-6. changing the background color vs img
+7. changing the background color vs img
-7. Lego concept
+8. Lego concept